orbs-network/spot-integration-docs/content/advanced-orders-react.md

 ## Quickstart

+### Before You Start

+Complete the shared [setup requirements](/advanced-orders/shared#integration-options).
+Use the host application's existing wallet connection, token registry, quote, balance, and price sources.
+Install the packages below and the dependencies imported by the wallet adapter example.

+Mount one `SpotProvider` around the form, submission dialog, and history consumers.
+Implement all five `walletInteractions` methods from [Configure SpotProvider](/advanced-orders/react#configure-spotprovider), then connect the focused hooks and submission dialog.
+The SDK supplies provider state and execution orchestration; your app supplies wallet access, data, controls, and presentation.

 ### Quickstart

 Keep the existing DEX swap form as the source of truth and adapt these values into `SpotProvider`: